 41% of Millennials state that their finances are tight as a result of investing in property.
 Buying a home is a costly expense and once you’ve purchased the bricks and mortar, additional costs mount up.

-This includes paying out for home insurance, major appliances, and television subscription services.
+This includes paying out for home insurance (although you can get cheap homeowners insurance through Lemonade), major appliances, and television subscription services.
 CNBC reports that the average Millennial-aged between 25 and 34 years has $42,000 of debt.

 However, new homeowners can budget and manage their money much more efficiently by planning their purchases.
 Wherever possible save up for the goods you desire and when you require instant credit, utilize cards that offer rewards to maximize your gain.